-Most applicants will need to send some or all of the following documents.
+Most applicants will need to provide the following documents.
 Some applicants may need to provide additional documents depending on their individual circumstances.

-- ➤ Current passport and any passport containing your current entry clearance visa (if applicable); - ➤ Biometric Residence Permit (if you have one); - ➤ Cardiff University CAS Statement.
-CAS stands for Confirmation of Acceptance for Study.
-It is a virtual document similar to a database record.
-Each CAS has a unique reference number and contains information about the course and student personal details.
+- ➤ Current passport; - ➤ Biometric Residence Permit (if you have one); - ➤ Cardiff University CAS Statement.
+The CAS, or Confirmation of Acceptance for Study, is a virtual document similar to a database record.
+Each CAS has a unique reference number and contains information about the course and student.
 You can request a CAS statement through SIMS Online.
 You will need to log in using your username and password and select the 'request CAS statement' option.
-If you need further assistance please contact the Student Visa Compliance team via the StudentConnect portal.
+If you need further assistance please contact the Student Visa Compliance SVC) team via the StudentConnect portal.
 Allow 5 working days to receive the CAS statement email.
-This email is generated by Registry from SIMS and will go to your Cardiff University email address. - Any document regarding academic progress that is listed on the CAS statement (if applicable).
-This would normally be a certificate from a previous school, college or university or alternatively a transcript of results achieved to date from Cardiff University.
-If any of your documents are in another language you must get them translated.
-If you are re-sitting or repeating modules or have done in the past and now need extra time to complete your course you will need to provide your full academic transcript history. - ➤ If you are starting a new course having completed a previous course of study in the UK you must provide evidence that you have completed your previous course.
-This can be in the form of a certificate or transcript of award or formal written confirmation from your previous Educational sponsor. - Academic Technology Approval Scheme (ATAS) Certificate (if applicable) ATAS clearance is only required for a limited number of maths, science and engineering courses and only certain nationalities.
-To find out if you need an ATAS certificate and how to apply for one please check our ATAS intranet page.
+This email is generated by SVC from SIMS and will go to your Cardiff University email address. - Any document regarding academic progress that is listed on the CAS statement (if applicable).
+This is normally a certificate from a previous school, college or university or alternatively a transcript of results.
+If any of your documents are in another language you must get them translated. - ➤ If you are starting a new course having completed a previous course of study in the UK you must provide evidence that you have completed your previous course.
+This can be in the form of a certificate or transcript of award or formal written confirmation from your previous educational sponsor.
+If you do not have this, please contact your previous sponsor to request it. - ➤ Academic Technology Approval Scheme (ATAS) Certificate (if applicable) ATAS clearance is only required for a limited number of maths, science and engineering courses and only certain nationalities.
+To find out if you need an ATAS certificate and how to apply for one please check our ATAS page.

-You must apply for an ATAS clearance certificate, or for a new ATAS clearance certificate if you:
+You must apply for a new ATAS clearance certificate if you:

-- Change your course - Change your institution - Your course end date is extended by more than 3 months - please note the guidance states: the student must apply for a new ATAS clearance certificate within 28 calendar days of being notified of the change in course, regardless of when their permission expires - Apply to extend your visa in order to complete your course (even if you already have an ATAS certificate)
+- Change your course - Change your institution - Extend your course end date by more than 3 months - Apply to extend your visa in order to complete your course (even if you already have a previous ATAS certificate)